AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 [  PASSED  ] 2 tests.
 ```

-the first test examines what is called a swapping conflict, that is when two robots sawp thier locations.
-Or as expressed mathmatically in [2]
+The first test examines what is called a swapping conflict, which is when two robots swap their locations.
+Or as expressed mathematically in [2]

  P<sub>a</sub>(t) = P<sub>b</sub> (t+1) AND P<sub>b</sub>(t) = P<sub>a</sub> (t+1)